Mona Lisa and the Blood Moon: Plot

 Mona Lisa Lee is a patient in a mental institution near New Orleans.
 After silently enduring abusive treatment, she uses a telepathic power to escape, injuring several workers who stand in her way.
 Wandering the streets aimlessly at night, she encounters various strangers, some of them hostile or menacing.
 Her strange behavior brings her to the attention of a policeman, Officer Harold, who tries to arrest her.
 She uses her power to cause him to shoot himself in the knee.

 Next, she saves a woman named Bonnie Belle who is losing a fistfight in the parking lot of a fast food restaurant.
 Bonnie Belle, a stripper who is a single mother, befriends Mona Lisa and takes her home.
 Mona bonds with Bonnie's young son, Charlie.

-Bonnie exploits Mona Lisa's power to rob a man at an ATM, and to extort unintended tips from the patrons of the nightclub where she dances.
+Bonnie exploits Mona Lisa's power to rob people at ATMs, and to extort unintended tips from a group of disrespectful patrons of the strip club where she dances.
 Mona Lisa's actions bring her to the attention of Officer Harold, as he continues to investigate.
 When he confronts the two women, Bonnie's actions cause Mona Lisa to see through her and she ends the friendship.
-Alone, Bonnie is attacked and badly beaten by a group of men she had defrauded earlier.
+Alone, Bonnie is attacked and badly beaten by the group of men she had defrauded earlier.

 Mona Lisa decides to leave town and offers to take Charlie with her.
 Charlie accepts.
 When they are nearly apprehended by Officer Harold at the airport, Charlie creates a distraction so that Mona Lisa can escape.